kyma-project/kyma/docs/rafter/01-01-rafter.md

 type: Overview
 ---

-Rafter is a solution for storing and managing different types of assets, such as documents, files, images, API specifications, and client-side applications.
+Rafter is a solution for storing and managing different types of public assets, such as documents, files, images, API specifications, and client-side applications.
 It uses an external solution, [MinIO](https://min.io/), for storing assets.
 The whole concept relies on [Kubernetes custom resources (CRs)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) managed by the Asset, Bucket, and AssetGroup controllers (and their cluster-wide counterparts) grouped under the [Rafter Controller Manager](https://github.com/kyma-project/rafter/blob/master/cmd/manager/README.md).
 These CRs include:

 - Asset CR which manages a single asset or a package of assets
 - Bucket CR which manages buckets in which these assets are stored